dnsvault/docs/source/includes/_nodes.md

 Parameter | Description
 --------- | -----------
-ID | The ID of the node to retrieve
+ID | The id of the node to retrieve

 ## Delete a Node
 ```shell